Altanastor/object-oriented-programming-in-R/chapters/05_Statistical_models.md

 model.matrix(y ~ x + I(x**2), data = d)
 ```

-Here, we need to wrap the squared `x` in the function `I` to get R to actually use the squared values of `x`.
-Inside formulae, products are interpreted as interaction, but by wrapping `x**2` in `I` we make it the square of the `x` values explicitly.
+Here, we need to wrap the squared `x` in the function `I` to get R to use the actually squared values of `x`.
+Inside formulae, products are interpreted as interaction, but by wrapping `x**2` in `I`, we make it the square of the `x` values explicitly.

 The model matrix doesn't include the response variable, `y`, so we cannot get that from it.
 Instead, we can use a related function, `model.frame`, that also gives us a column for the response.